-After Your Big Day: How to Make Your Perfect Wedding Photo Album
+After Your Big Day: How To Create The Perfect Wedding Album

 In today’s blog post; I’ll provide tips, tricks and hints for choosing the perfect photos to include in your album.
 Once you have chosen the photos that mean the most to you, you’ll recall your beautiful love story.

 Partake in the Buddy System When You First View Your Photos